jonathancaudill/stardewvalleyserver/README.md

 ## Troubleshooting

+### General Issues

-### Waiting for Day to End
+**Waiting for Day to End:**

-Check VNC just to make sure the host hasn't gotten stuck on a prompt.
+- Check VNC just to make sure the host hasn't gotten stuck on a prompt.

-### Error Messages in Console
+**Error Messages in Console:**

-Usually you should be able to ignore any message there.
+- Usually you should be able to ignore any message there.
 If the game doesn't start or any errors appear, you should look for messages like "cannot open display", which would most likely indicate permission errors.

-### VNC
+**VNC Connection Issues:**

-Access the game via VNC to initially load or start a pre-generated game save.
+- Access the game via VNC to initially load or start a pre-generated game save.
 You can control the server from there or edit the config.json files in the configs folder.
+- Default VNC password is `insecure` - change it in docker-compose file for security
+- Port 5902 for VNC, port 5801 for web interface

+**Container Won't Start:**
+- Check Docker logs: `docker compose -f docker-compose-*.yml logs`
+- Verify all required files are in place
+- Check disk space: `df -h`
+- Verify Docker has enough resources allocated

+**Game Crashes or Freezes:**
+- Check container logs for errors
+- Verify game files are not corrupted
+- Check available memory: `docker stats`
+- Try reducing display resolution in compose file

+### ARM-Specific Issues

+See the [ARM Setup](#arm-raspberry-pi-5--arm64-linux) section for detailed ARM troubleshooting, including:
+- Build failures with "exec format error"
+- ValleyCore patch issues
+- SMAPI installation problems
+- Performance optimization

+### Getting Help

+If you encounter issues not covered here:
+1. Check the container logs: `docker compose -f docker-compose-*.yml logs -f`
+2. Check SMAPI error logs (via VNC or in container)
+3. Search existing GitHub issues
+4. Create a new issue with:
+   - Your platform (x86/ARM)
+   - Docker compose file used
+   - Relevant log excerpts
+   - Steps to reproduce